ishaanshah/GSoC-Proposal/Proposal.md

 # Implementation
 ## Front End
 ListenBrainz uses ReactJS for implementing UI components.
-I intend to use `nivo`, a React based charting library built using `d3.js` for rendering various visualisations.
+I intend to use `nivo`, a React based charting library built using `d3.js` for rendering various visualizations.
 Some of the code used to build graphs for the mock UI can be found [here](https://github.com/ishaanshah/GSoC-Proposal/tree/master/graph_designs/src).

 ## Back End
 Currently, listens are imported into Spark on the 8th and 22nd of every month.
 However, for the dynamic generation of graphs and statistics, the frequency of imports has to be increased.
 The listens should be imported every day at midnight, which means incremental data dumps have to be made every day.<br><br>